Dogadv/TODO_List/README.md

 # Todo List

-Test application that i've created to practice MVVM pattern, Dagger2, RxJava and Room.
+Test application that I've created to practice MVVM pattern, Dagger2, RxJava and Room.